SergKrasilnikov/GeoCross/readme.md

 <image
     src="./data/readme_images/fig2.jpg"
-    alt="Measuring the distance between the crater centre and each profile point" caption="Fig. 2.
+    alt="Measuring the distance between the crater centre and each profile point" title="Fig. 2.
 Measuring the distance between the crater centre and each profile point." height="400"/>

 (3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance